Non-credible threat: Examples of non-credible threats

-Player 2 threatening action A if Player 1 chooses action B is a non-credible threat.
-This is because if Player 1 chooses action B, Player 2 will choose action B, as this results in a higher payoff than action A for Player 2.
+Player 2 threatening action an if Player 1 chooses action B is a non-credible threat.
+This is because if Player 1 chooses action B, Player 2 will choose action b, as this results in a higher payoff than action a for Player 2.

 Market entry game

 An example of a non-credible threat is demonstrated by Shaorong Sun & Na Sun in their book Management Game Theory.
 The example game, the market entry game, describes a situation in which an existing firm, firm 2, has a strong hold on the market and a new firm, firm 1, is considering entering.
-If firm 1 doesn’t enter, the payoff is (4,10).
+If firm 1 doesn't enter, the payoff is (4,10).
 However, if firm 1 does enter, firm 2 has the choice to either attack or not attack.
-If firm 2 attacks, the payoff is (3,3) whereas if firm 2 doesn’t attack, the payoff is (6,6).
-Given that firm 2’s optimum payoff is firm 1 not entering, it can issue a threat that they will attack if firm 1 enters, to discourage firm 1 from entering the market.
+If firm 2 attacks, the payoff is (3,3) whereas if firm 2 doesn't attack, the payoff is (6,6).
+Given that firm 2's optimum payoff is firm 1 not entering, it can issue a threat that they will attack if firm 1 enters, to discourage firm 1 from entering the market.
 However, this is a non-credible threat.
 If firm 1 does decide to enter the market, the action that is in the best interest for firm 2 is to not attack as this leads to a payoff of 6 for the firm, as opposed to the payoff of 3 from attacking.

 Eric van Damme's Extensive Form Game

 Eric van Damme's Extensive Form Game demonstrates another example of a non-credible threat.
 In this game, player 1 has the choice of L or R, and if player 1 chooses R, then player 2 has the choice of l or r.
 Player 2 can threaten choosing l with a payoff of (0,0) to entice player 1 to choose L with a payoff of (2,2), as this is the highest payoff for player 2.
 However, this is a non-credible threat as, if player 1 does decide to choose R, player 2 will choose r as their payoff is 1 as opposed to l which has a payoff of 0 for player 2.
-Given that action l is not in player 2’s best interest, their threat to play that is non-credible.
+Given that action l is not in player 2's best interest, their threat to play that is non-credible.